 One of the best innovations of the photography world is making the chemicals available in a set for newbies and younger enthusiasts.
 These darkroom kits will supply the student with everything they will need to develop their film.
 This set of chemicals can be hard to find if you don’t know what you are looking for, and selling them all together makes it cheaper.

-- Paterson makes a great set of darkroom chemicals and implements available on the B&H website.
-This starter pack includes everything you need to develop your own black and white film include the film tank and reels, all the chemicals, graduated cylinders, and film hangers.
+- The Paterson Company makes a great set of darkroom chemicals and implements available on the B&H website.
+This starter pack includes everything you need to develop your own black & white film include the film tank and reels, all the chemicals, graduated cylinders, and film hangers.

-- CineStill also makes a starting kit for developing black and white film.
+- CineStill also makes a starting kit for developing black & white film.
 This kit includes the developing tank and reels, chemicals (monobath), and can develop up to 16 rolls of film.

 Find a Safelight for the Room

 These lights won’t be found in the lighting section at Walmart or the local hardware store.
 Search for them at sites like Amazon or eBay.
-I recommend either using a lightbulb rated for safelight use (like these) or a dedicated darkroom light (like this one or this one on amazon.com).
+I recommend either using a lightbulb rated for safelight use (like these that can fit in any lamp) or a dedicated darkroom light (like this one or this one on amazon.com).
 Here are a few tips when using a safelight:

 - Make sure the safelight is close to power.
 The light should be hung somewhere that has a nearby cord or switch.
 Fumbling around in the dark could mean disaster around this many chemicals and moisture.